Skip to main content

 How Scale-Down Works

-1. Controller identifies nodes with no scheduled pods (excluding DaemonSets)
+1. Controller identifies running nodes with no scheduled pods (excluding DaemonSets)

 2. Marks empty nodes with scale-down-candidate-since annotation